 In May 2011, the Company's board of directors approved a stock repurchase program to acquire up to \$150 million of the Company's outstanding common stock.
-The stock repurchase program will allow the Company to repurchase its shares from time to time in the open market, block transactions and in negotiated transactions.
-The Company has not made any repurchases under this program to date.
+The stock repurchase program allows the Company to repurchase its shares from time to time in the open market, block transactions and in negotiated transactions.